someengineering/resoto.com/versioned_docs/version-2.X/getting-started/install-resoto/aws/index.md

 :::tip

-The [CloudFormation template](./cloudformation.md) is the most direct way to get a production-grade setup, whereas the [CDK construct](./cdk.md) is a bit more involved but gives you more control over the setup.
+The [CloudFormation template](./cloudformation.md) is the easiest way to get a production-grade setup, whereas the [CDK construct](./cdk.md) is a bit more involved but gives you more control over the setup.

 :::